James Outman Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.48 team ERA that ranks 20th across all MLB pitching staffs.
+- The Nationals have the 19th-ranked team ERA among all MLB pitching staffs (4.40).

-- Nationals pitchers combine to allow 66 total home runs at a clip of 1.2 per game (to rank 22nd in baseball).
+- The Nationals rank 22nd in baseball in home runs given up (67 total, 1.2 per game).

-- Williams (2-2) gets the starting nod for the Nationals in his 11th start of the season.
-He's put together a 4.32 ERA in 50 2/3 innings pitched, with 37 strikeouts.
+- Irvin (1-2) takes the mound for the Nationals in his sixth start of the season.
+He has a 5.32 ERA in 22 2/3 innings pitched, with 19 strikeouts.

-- The right-hander's last time out came on Wednesday against the San Diego Padres, when he tossed 5 2/3 innings, surrendering three earned runs while allowing three hits.
+- In his most recent time out on Thursday, the righty went four innings against the San Diego Padres, allowing two earned runs while surrendering two hits.

-- The 31-year-old has a 4.32 ERA and 6.7 strikeouts per nine innings in 10 games this season, while allowing a batting average of .254 to his opponents.
+- The 26-year-old has an ERA of 5.32, with 7.8 strikeouts per nine innings, in five games this season.
+Opponents are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.